 Why are insects important?

 Don’t underestimate the importance of insects.
 At this moment we become more and more aware that the loss and decrease of insect population have disastrous consequences for our planet.
 But why is that?
 Why are insects important to us and the planet?

 90% of insects are harmless to us, and even (indirect) beneficial to us

 Many people dislike insects or even have a phobia for (certain) insects.
 However, more than 90% of insects are harmless to us.
 They don’t pose any danger or can’t harm us.
 In fact, insects are incredibly beneficial, and we (and our planet) are dependent on them: They cycle nutrients, disperse seeds, maintain soil structure, control populations of other animals and are a major food source.

-But why are some insects are such a pest?
+But why are some insects such a pest?
 Well, most major pest insects are non-native species that have been introduced to an ecosystem that haven’t the natural biological control agents (predators).
-This has led to the creation of the bad image of insects.
+This has led to the creation of a bad image of insects.

 80% of plants are flowering plants and are dependent on pollinators

 All our food is directly or indirectly dependent on insects.
 80% of all plants are flowering plants and only survive and thrive because they are pollinated mainly by insects.
 Nuts, fruits, vegetables, rice are there because insects have pollinated these plants.
 And what about meat?
 Well, what are all our livestock eating?
 Right, plants!
 You get the picture, right?